fabricjs/fabric.js/CONTRIBUTING.md

    - Make an effort explaining yourself
    - A good description has been read at least 3 times before submitting.
 - **Test Case**
-   - Create a minimal and immediate test case, demonstrating the bug, with relevant explanations.
+   - Create a minimal and immediate test case, reproducing the bug.
+   - Add relevant explanations.
-   - It should be extremely **easy** and **fast** for someone to understand your bug and reproduce it.
+   - It should be extremely **easy** for someone to understand your bug and **fast** to reproduce it. **Don't leave it to us to do your part**.
    - Bug templates can be found within a [bug report](https://github.com/fabricjs/fabric.js/issues/new?assignees=&labels=&template=bug_report.md)
 - Specify which **version** of Fabric.js you are using.
 - **Upgrade** to the latest version before proceeding, your 🐛 may have turned into a 🦋.